polakowo/textai/MoviePlots/README.md

 #### Data preparation

-The goal of this data preparation step is to produce clean data that is ready to be processed by training notebooks and to engineer features.
-The produced data has to be in a generic format acceptable for both text generation and label classification.
-Download the data first.
-Then, for each plot in the dataset, check if it's in English, and extract the primary title, the secondary title, the year, and the summary.
-Save the resulting data as an array of dictionaries.
+The goal of this data preparation step is to produce clean data and to engineer features that are ready to be used for training both generators and classifiers.
+For this, download the data first; then, for each plot in the dataset, check if it's in English, and extract the primary title, the secondary title, the year, and the summary.
+Save the resulting data in a generic format to the disk and import this data in the respective training notebook.

 - [Data preparation](https://nbviewer.jupyter.org/github/polakowo/transformers/blob/master/MoviePlots/DataPrep.ipynb)